sherryyu0823/BCI_Final_Project/README.md

 <p align="center">
    <img src="https://github.com/sherryyu0823/BCI_Final_Project/blob/main/Result/RESULT.jpg"/>
 </p>
+## Usage
+### 1. Run ICA

+Run the MATLAB code in the 'ICA' folder and download the sample dataset [here](https://drive.google.com/drive/folders/1UPe9xLL4GehK5RHEADTeBqQXAov-Wmnm?usp=drive_link) to run the file titled 'ICLabel_ASR.m'.
+The sample dataset has already undergone ICA, so it can directly perform ICLabel."
+*'ICA_preprocessed.m' performs ICA on raw data (.cnt) and converts it to .set format.
+The raw data is too large to be upload, so we use the sample dataset that has been processed by 'ICA_preprocessed.m' here.
 ## References
 1. Wei-Long Zheng, and Bao-Liang Lu, Investigating Critical Frequency Bands and Channels for EEG-based Emotion Recognition with Deep Neural Networks, accepted by IEEE Transactions on Autonomous Mental Development (IEEE TAMD) 7(3): 162-175, 2015. [link] [BibTex]